 - Sign in into MyFitnessPal and estimate how many calories you need a day.

 - Choose the Meal Replacement shake that is right for you.
-Full guide on how to choose.
+Let us help you choosing.

 - Weight loss is not a dieting process, but a change in lifestyle.